freqtrade/freqtrade/docs/utils.md

 By default, only active pairs/markets are shown.
 Active pairs/markets are those that can currently be traded on the exchange.
 The see the list of all pairs/markets (not only the active ones), use the `-a`/`-all` option.
+Pairs may be listed as untradeable if:

+* the exchange precisionMode is set to tick size (see https://github.com/ccxt/ccxt/wiki/Manual#precision-mode)
+* the smallest tradeable price for the market is very small, i.e. less than `1e-11` (`0.00000000001`)

 Pairs/markets are sorted by its symbol string in the printed output.